kyma-project/kyma/docs/serverless/08-02-create-git-function.md

 type: Tutorials
 ---

-This tutorial shows how you can create a simple "Hello World!"
-Function from Git repository.
+This tutorial shows how you can create a sample Function from Git repository based on [orders service example](https://github.com/kyma-project/examples/tree/master/orders-service).

 ## Steps